BardicDefense/purple-hack/README.md

 - **Strength** measures physical might.
 It affects your lifting, carrying, and grappling.
 Any Str modifier is applied to your melee and thrown weapon attack damage.
 - **Dexterity** measures agility, reflexes, and hand-eye coordination.
 Any Dex mod is applied to your Armor Class, as long as you can move freely.
-- **Constitution** measures endurance and vitatliy.
+- **Constitution** measures endurance and vitality.
 Any Con mod is applied to your Hit Point total at the start of the game and each time you go up a level.
 - **Perception** measures your observational acuity.
 Any Per mod affects your ability to see through illusions, and to spot traps, secret doors, and ambushes.
 - **Willpower** measures discipline and mental endurance.
 Any Will mod affects your ability to resist enchantment, fear, mind control, possession, and other mental attacks, as well as to avoid death.
 - **Arcana** measures your connection to magical forces.
-Any Arc mod is applied to chanes to learn spells and to saving throws to resist spell damage.
+Any Arc mod is applied to chances to learn spells and to saving throws to resist spell damage.

 ## Choose a Character Race & Make Any Adjustments